D'arcy Wretzky

-D'arcy Elizabeth Wretzky-Brown (born May 1, 1968) is an American musician.
-She is the original bass player of the alternative rock band the Smashing Pumpkins and is credited on their first six studio albums.
+D'arcy Elizabeth Wretzky (born May 1, 1968) is an American musician.
+She was the original bassist of the alternative rock band the Smashing Pumpkins and is credited on their first six studio albums.
 She left the band in 1999.

-Biography
+She has also been a member of Catherine and performed with Filter.

 Early life

-Wretzky was born and raised in South Haven, Michigan, where her mother, Vikke Anderson, a working musician, encouraged D'arcy and her sisters to perform music.
-Growing up, she played the violin and oboe and performed in choirs.
-She also performed gymnastics.
-Wretzky intended to start a musical career since she was 10 years old.
-She would later refer to her father, Jerry Wretzky, a pipefitter with a love of horseback riding, as "a very strange man".
-The young Wretzky was a self-described "tomboy", and had a contentious relationship with her sister.
+Wretzky was born and grew up in South Haven, Michigan, where her mother, Vikke Anderson, a working musician, encouraged D'arcy and her sisters to perform music.
+D'Arcy played violin for 9 or 10 years, played oboe, and performed in choirs while growing up.
+She also was in gymnastics.
+D'Arcy intended to have a musical career from the time she was 10 years old.

+She later referred to her father, Jerry Wretzky, a pipefitter with a love of horseback riding, as "a very strange man".
+D'Arcy was a self-described "tomboy" and had a contentious relationship with her sister.

-Wretzky suffered from severe stage fright during her childhood.
+D'Arcy suffered from severe stage fright during her childhood.
 She attended South Haven's L.C.
 Mohr High School, where she grew interested in post-punk and played in cover bands.
-After high school, she moved to France to join a band, but the band had already disbanded upon her arrival, prompting her to return to the United States, where she then moved to Chicago and later joined the Smashing Pumpkins.
+After high school, she moved to France to join a band, but the band had already disbanded upon her arrival, prompting her to return to the United States.
+She moved to Chicago and later joined the Smashing Pumpkins.

-Wretzky stated that she is a self-taught bass player.
+Wretzky said that she is a self-taught bass player.

-Wretzky's hyphenated name, "Wretzky-Brown", comes from her having been married to musician Kerry Brown, from 1993 to 1999.
-According to Wretzky, she had a miscarriage in 1999.
+Wretzky was married to musician Kerry Brown from 1993 to 1999.
+Wretzky said that she had a miscarriage in 1999.

 1988–1999: Smashing Pumpkins

-After a concert at a local rock club, Wretzky overheard Billy Corgan criticizing the band that had performed.
-An argument and discussion followed, and Corgan recruited her into his band, the nascent Smashing Pumpkins, which, at the time, was merely Corgan and James Iha, and they used a drum machine.
+After a concert at a local rock club, Wretzky overheard Billy Corgan criticizing the Dan Reed Network, which was performing.
+An argument and discussion followed and Corgan recruited her to be in his band, the nascent Smashing Pumpkins, which at the time, was merely Corgan and James Iha using a drum machine.
 Wretzky accepted, and Jimmy Chamberlin completed the lineup a few months later, after Joe Shanahan encouraged Corgan to add a live drummer.

 Wretzky is the credited bassist on the Smashing Pumpkins' first five studio albums: Gish, Siamese Dream, Mellon Collie and the Infinite Sadness, Adore, and Machina/The Machines of God.
 It was confirmed by both her and Corgan, however, that Corgan played the bass tracks on Gish and Siamese Dream.
 Wretzky often contributed backing vocals on some songs on studio albums and in concert.
-She contributes vocally in Smashing Pumpkins songs such as "Daydream" from Gish, many songs on Siamese Dream, "1979", "Cupid De Locke", "Farewell and Goodnight", "Beautiful"; "Where Boys Fear to Tread" from Mellon Collie, and "Dreaming" and "The Bells" from The Aeroplane Flies High.
+She contributes vocally in Smashing Pumpkins songs such as "Daydream" on Gish; many songs on Siamese Dream; "1979", "Cupid De Locke", "Farewell and Goodnight", "Beautiful", and "Where Boys Fear to Tread" on Mellon Collie; and "Dreaming" and "The Bells" on The Aeroplane Flies High.
 Wretzky also co-wrote the Smashing Pumpkins song "Daughter".

-In 1995, Wretzky and Iha started an independent record label called Scratchie Records, featuring artists such as The Frogs.
+In 1995, Wretzky and Iha started an independent record label called Scratchie Records, featuring artists such as the Frogs.